ephyrlove/filament_networks/README.md

 * classify_cells_from_skeletons.R
   * This is the most recent and most important file.
 This file contains code to go from Andreas's skeletonized (preprocessed) images of cells to a subsampled rips diagram, summary stats, SVM classifier, and visualization of clustering results.
 * classify_cells.R
+   * This is the essentially the same code as above, but inteded for a raw cell with no preprocessing.
+Therefore, this file includes preprocessing code to enhance filaments.
+This file contains code to go from Andreas's skeletonized (preprocessed) images of cells to a subsampled rips diagram, summary stats, SVM classifier, and visualization of clustering results.
 * classify_was.R
 * compare_old_new.R
 * dpc.R